Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/executive-brief/essay.md

 The mission of this project is to move Sutton SignWriting toward an accountable academic, institutional, consortium, or fiscal-sponsor structure so its existing standards, tools, datasets, and research pathways can be maintained, studied, preserved, and extended.

-In practical terms, that means moving from informal stewardship of a globally used system to stronger institutional stewardship that can sustain research, preservation, and future growth.
+In practical terms, that means moving from informal stewardship of a documented international system to stronger institutional stewardship that can sustain research, preservation, and future growth.

 ## What Sutton SignWriting is